apache/couchdb-docker/README.md

 * `COUCHDB_USER` and `COUCHDB_PASSWORD` will create an ini-file based local admin user with the given username and password in the file `/opt/couchdb/etc/local.d/docker.ini`.
 * `COUCHDB_SECRET` will set the CouchDB shared cluster secret value, in the file `/opt/couchdb/etc/local.d/docker.ini`.
 * `NODENAME` will set the name of the CouchDB node inside the container to `couchdb@${NODENAME}`, in the file `/opt/couchdb/etc/vm.args`.
 This is used for clustering purposes and can be ignored for single-node setups.
-* Erlang Environment Variables like `ELR_FLAGS` will be used by Erlang itself.
+* Erlang Environment Variables like `ERL_FLAGS` will be used by Erlang itself.
 For a complete list have a look [here](http://erlang.org/doc/man/erl.html#environment-variables)

-If other configuration settings are desired, externally mount `/opt/couchdb/etc` and provide `.ini` configuration files under the `/opt/couchdb/etc/local.d` directory.
+If other configuration settings are desired, externally mount the entire `/opt/couchdb/etc` path and provide `.ini` configuration files under the `/opt/couchdb/etc/local.d` directory. *Note that this will prevent you from getting important updates to the `default.ini` file when upgrading your CouchDB version.
+You have been warned.*

 For a CouchDB cluster you need to provide the `NODENAME` setting as well as the erlang cookie.
 Settings to Erlang can be made with the environment variable `ERL_FLAGS`, e.g. `ERL_FLAGS=-setcookie "brumbrum"`.
 Further information can be found [here](http://docs.couchdb.org/en/stable/cluster/setup.html).